-This humble Middle Eastern staple has gone viral.
+This humble Middle Eastern staple has gone viral all over the world!
 If the local corner shop stocks just one type of dip, it’s probably hummus.
-This is a quick version that uses tinned chick peas.
-Even though it only takes minutes to make, store bought hummus simply doesn’t compare.
-Spice things up with variations like adding cumin powder, or even chilli!

 In the Middle East, it is served spread out on a plate, then you use the back of a spoon to make swirls in it, drizzle over olive oil (which pools in the swirls).
 Then sprinkle over some reserved chickpeas and a pinch of paprika.

-- 400 g / 15oz tin chickpeas , drained (reserve liquid and a few chickpeas for garnish)
+- 400 g / 14 oz canned chickpeas (1 can), drained (reserve liquid and a few chickpeas for garnish) (Dried Chickpeas - Note 1)

-- 1/4 cup liquid from the tinned chickpeas
+- 1/4 cup / 65 ml liquid from the canned chickpeas

 - Salt and pepper